TommyRoy776/Fake-Wechat-message-generator/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a side project of web development.To make a web app that generate a picture of WeChat message.
+Users can customize their dialogues.
 ![alt text](https://raw.githubusercontent.com/TommyRoy776/Fake-Wechat-message-generator/master/example.png)

 ## Available Scripts